ilan-anodot/anodotcost_api_docs_slate/source/includes/_Topology.md

 You can find more information about the Network Topology Map in our - [Topology documentation](https://support.anodot.com/hc/en-us/articles/4415016305682-Overview)

-The Anodot Topology Data ingestion mechanism is made up of 3 APIs ordered that should be used in the following order.
+The Anodot Topology Data ingestion mechanism is made up of 3 APIs that should be used in the following order.

 * [Topology User](#topology-user) - One time creation of a topology entity
 * [Topology Data Ingestion](#topology-data-ingestion) - Full topology data loading, Periodical/One time